Myungbin/Myungbin-bot/README.md

 2. **Regex Pattern Matching**: Each line is parsed using a regular expression pattern `r"\[(.*?)\] \[(.*?)\] (.*)"`.
 This pattern extracts the speaker, timestamp, and message from each line, mimicking the typical KakaoTalk message format.
 3. **Data Structuring**: The extracted data are structured into tuples of (speaker, time, message) and stored in a list named `conversations`.

-#### PreprocessChat
+#### Message Merging and Trimming
-The `preprocess_chat` static method performs three critical functions:
+The `merge_and_trim_messages` static method performs two critical functions:

-1. **Speaker Segmentation**: Differentiates messages based on the speaker, ensuring that each conversation chunk is attributed to the correct individual.
-2. **Conversation Chunking**: Organizes messages into chunks for easier processing, with a default chunk size of 10 messages.
-3. **Message Combination**: Concatenates consecutive messages from the same speaker into a single message for contextual coherence.
+1. **Merging Messages**: Conversational messages are merged based on their continuity and relevance, providing a coherent context for each dialogue chunk.
+2. **Trimming**: Messages are trimmed to ensure they meet specific criteria, maintaining a minimum word count (`min_length`) and a maximum total length (`max_total_length`).
+This process helps in reducing noise and focusing on the relevant parts of the conversation.

 These preprocessing steps are fundamental in transforming raw chat logs into a structured format suitable for the deep learning models employed in the Myungbin-bot project.
 By replicating the nuances of real-world conversations, the model can generate more accurate and contextually relevant responses.